ethereum-optimism/community-hub/src/docs/developers/by-role/cex-dev.md

 A transaction in Optimism can be in one of three states:

-- **Sequencer Confirmed**: The transaction has been accepted by the Optimism sequencer on L2
-- **Confirmed On-Chain**: The transaction has been written to Ethereum (L1).
-In that case of an L2->L1 transaction, this starts the seven day period until it can be finalized
-- **Finalized On-Chain**: This status is only application for L2->L1 transactions, and means that the transaction was finalized on L1 after the verification period has passed.

 ## Deposits and withdrawals

 The ERC-20 contracts on Optimism function the same way they do on Ethereum, so you can use your existing code for withdrawals and deposits.
 Just connect to an Optimism endpoint.